4 Ways Reminiscence Therapy for Dementia Brings Joy to Seniors

 Reminiscing, or sharing memories from the past, is an enjoyable way to connect with someone with Alzheimer’s disease or dementia.

-With dementia, people typically lose short-term memory, but are often still able to recall older memories.
+With dementia, people typically lose short-term memory but often retain older memories.

 The goal of reminiscence therapy is to help seniors with dementia feel valued, contented, and peaceful by recalling happy times from their past.